 Security & Privacy

-Ivacy isn’t required to keep logs either and says that it doesn’t.
+- Ivacy: Ivacy isn’t required to keep logs either and says that it doesn’t.
 It has the same general protocol support, DNS leak protection and encryption standard as PIA.
 There’s no important difference to be found here.

 Winner: Ivacy has great built-in help and includes live help, which means it’s got quite the edge over PIA.

 The final category of our Private Internet Access Vs Ivacy comparison is about pricing.
 Let’s see how much money you need to pay to become a member of these subscription services.